 When you were captured, and everyone was by fair means or foul, you were transported to an old fort called, by the RAF, San Benito.
 (The name San Benito, by the way, was derived from sambenito, a penitential garment worn by condemned heretics in the days of the Spanish Inquisition.)
 The fort was situated on a headland overlooking Plymouth Harbour and upon arrival, ‘prisoners’ were first mentally 'conditioned' and then interrogated for up to eight hours spread over the next 24-hour period.
 Stories about what happened during the interrogation phase were legendary amongst aircrew, which is why all but the most masochistic tried to avoid the course.

-The students on my course (see image above with me, standing, at the left hand edge) were a motley collection of 11 aircrew officers from various RAF squadrons plus one Danish Air Force pilot.
+The students on my course (see image above with me, standing, at the left hand edge) were a motley collection of 11 aircrew officers from various RAF squadrons plus one Danish Air Force pilot (second from left, on the front row in the image above).
 I actually enjoyed the first week when we learned, or refreshed, techniques for surviving in hostile conditions on land or at sea.
 Early in the first week we were taken beyond the harbour breakwater in one of the latest high speed RAF launches.
 We were dressed in flying suit, flying boots and a parachute harness from which dangled a dinghy pack complete with a survival pack of goodies - the sort of stuff we might have if we had just abandoned a single-seat aircraft.

 When the Plymouth skyline had disappeared below the horizon, we had to jump into the sea off the back end of the launch, which was still moving at a fair rate of knots through the water.
 "That's the nearest we can simulate to a parachute landing in water", said one of the instructors with an evil grin.
 We were then left for half an hour or so while we each inflated and boarded our rubber dinghies and experimented with the survival aids contained in the emergency pack.
 From time to time the launch came past at high speed swamping us just as we had finished baling most of the water from our dinghies.
 Before long the natural motion of the sea caused our dinghies to drift far apart in spite of the rudimentary sea anchors we had deployed.
 I for one started to feel rather lonely and neglected - and sea sick.